 Spend your first week in Italy exploring the Italian Lakes.
 We’d recommend picking either Lake Garda, Lake Maggiore or Lake Como for your stay.
 Trying to do all the lakes is just too rushed and we think you’d be better choosing just one as a base.

 Our favourite of the lakes is Lake Maggiore.
 It’s also extremely convenient.
 Less than an hour from Milan, it’s also under 2.5 hours from Verona and from here, just a 90 minute train journey to Venice.
 It’s also one of the least well known of the lakes so time spent here will serve as a great contrast to the hustle and bustle of the regional cities.
+If you’re traveling with teens or adrenaline hungry adults, a favourite of ours is the adventure park found above the western shore of the lake.
+For your bravery, you’ll be rewarded with the most spectacular panoramic views, followed by an exhilarating 65 metre zip line to return to Italian lakeside paradise.
 There are so many things to do on Lake Maggiore but some of our favourite towns to visit would include Cannobio, Cannero and Arona.
 We also highly recommend a trip to the beautiful Borromean Islands and the Santa Caterina Monastery.
 Or hire a boat and simply enjoy the slower pace of life on the lake waters!